pdo9141/MicroServicesAndContainers/ReadMe.txt

 	Keep dev, staging, & prod environments similar
 	Log to stdout (dev=console, prod=file & archive it)
 	Deploy & run admin tasks (scripts) as processes

+Containers
+01) PC: Hardware not shared, Kernel not shared, System Resources (e.g., File System) not shared
+02) VM: Hardware shared, Kernel not shared, System Resources (e.g., File System) not shared
+03) Container: Hardware shared, Kernel shared, System Resources (e.g., File System) not shared
+04) Process: Hardware shared, Kernel shared, System Resources (e.g., File System) shared
+05) What is a container?
+	Slices up the OS to run multiple apps on a single PC/VM Every container gets its own root directory, network interface, own process id Allows a versioned set of dependencies (components, runtimes, etc.) to run side by side with another set of dependences in an isolated runtime environment on the same PC/VM
+06) Docker
+	There's a client (communicates with the daemon) and server You can pull down Docker images from a repository (Docker Hub) Start and stop Docker containers in the command line